-Altisource consolidates three cooperative entities which are managed by the Mortgage Partnership of America, L.L.C. ("MPA"), a wholly-owned subsidiary of Altisource, Best Partners Mortgage Cooperative, Inc., doing business as the Lenders One® mortgage cooperative ("Lenders One"), Best Partners Mortgage Brokers Cooperative, Inc., doing business as the Wholesale One® mortgage cooperative ("Wholesale One") and Best Partners Residential Investor Cooperative, Inc., doing business as the Residential Investor OneTM cooperative ("Residential Investor One").
-MPA provides services to Lenders One under a management agreement that ends on December 31, 2025 and to Wholesale One and Residential Investor One under management agreements that end on July 8, 2039 (with automatic renewals for three successive five-year periods), respectively.
+Altisource consolidates two cooperative entities which are managed by the Mortgage Partnership of America, L.L.C. ("MPA"), a wholly-owned subsidiary of Altisource: Best Partners Mortgage Cooperative, Inc., doing business as the Lenders One® mortgage cooperative ("Lenders One") and Best Partners Mortgage Brokers Cooperative, Inc., doing business as the Wholesale One® mortgage cooperative ("Wholesale One").
+MPA provides services to Lenders One under a management agreement that ends on December 31, 2025 (with renewals for three successive five-year periods at MPA's option) and to Wholesale One under a management agreement that ends on July 8, 2039 (with automatic renewals for three successive five-year periods).

-The management agreements between MPA and Lenders One, Wholesale One and Residential Investor One, pursuant to which MPA is the management company, represent variable interests in variable interest entities.
-MPA is the primary beneficiary of Lenders One, Wholesale One and Residential Investor One as it has the power to direct the activities that most significantly impact each of these cooperatives' economic performance and the right to receive benefits from each of these cooperatives.
-As a result, Lenders One, Wholesale One and Residential Investor One are presented in the accompanying condensed consolidated financial statements on a consolidated basis with the interests of the members reflected as non-controlling interests.
-As of March 31, 2016, Lenders One had total assets of \$2.1 million and total liabilities of \$1.0 million.
+The management agreements between MPA and Lenders One and Wholesale One, pursuant to which MPA is the management company, represent variable interests in variable interest entities.
+MPA is the primary beneficiary of Lenders One and Wholesale One as it has the power to direct the activities that most significantly impact each of these cooperatives' economic performance and the right to receive benefits from each of these cooperatives.
+As a result, Lenders One and Wholesale One are presented in the accompanying condensed consolidated financial statements on a consolidated basis with the interests of the members reflected as non-controlling interests.
+As of June 30, 2016, Lenders One had total assets of \$2.8 million and total liabilities of \$1.3 million.
 As of December 31, 2015, Lenders One had total assets of \$4.9 million and total liabilities of \$3.7 million.
-As of March 31, 2016 and December 31, 2015, Wholesale One and Residential Investor One each had less than \$0.1 million in total assets and less than \$0.1 million in total liabilities.
+As of June 30, 2016 and December 31, 2015, Wholesale One had less than \$0.1 million in total assets and less than \$0.1 million in total assets